Aashi24/shreyakr-portfolio/final_project_shreya.md

 I will be completing the project in 4 steps

-My method of story telling will be through persuasive imagery and persuasive data visualizations.
+My method of story telling will be through persuasive imagery and data visualizations.
 I will incorporate the feedback I receive from my peers at each stage in order to make my work more effective and persuasive.

+Step I:
+- Conduct thorough research on the topic of plastic pollution
+- Outline key points that I would like to convey to the audience
+- Collect Data form multiple sources, clean and compile it
+- Based on the stroy I would like to share, chart a story arc which will give me a sense of the kind of effect I want each part of my work to have on my audience.
+- Get feedback on the story arc and see if the story is cohesive and engaging.
+- Refine the story arc
+- Begin sketching key aspects of the project and piece all the information together.
+- Rearrange some parts and

+An outline of your project, copies of data, an initial sketch of the idea, and the identified method you'll use for presenting. (due 2/9)
+Part II: Wireframes, storyboards, moodboards and user research.
+User research and incorporating user feedback. (due 2/16)

 Having explored Shorthand and some really interesting content created using the platform, I have decided to build my final project using the tool.